 For most of us, it’s hard to imagine what life would be like without functioning ears and eyes.
 For others, however, this loss is all too real.
-And unfortunately, it is estimated that by 2030, as many as 14 million older U.S. adults will develop this health issue, which is known as a dual sensory loss.
+And unfortunately, that by 2030, as many as 14 million older U.S. adults will develop this health issue, which is known as a dual sensory loss.

 Dual sensory loss (DSL) can greatly reduce one’s quality of life.
 It affects physical, emotional and social functionality alike.
 After all, our senses connect us to the world around us.
 When we lose one, let alone two, that connection is weakened.
 But our goal as a practice is to help patients understand this health issue - as well as give you the tools and knowledge needed to prevent it.

 Keep reading to learn more - and to see how we can help:

 Why Does Our Hearing & Vision Clarity Decline?
 Am I at Risk?

 For example, diabetes can contribute to diabetic retinopathy, which can lead to vision loss.
 Glaucoma, a primarily genetic eye illness, is another common source of vision loss.
 Additionally, a traumatic fall or accident can cause irreversible damage to the eye, making normal vision function impossible.

 Our ears, on the other hand, are very prone to long-term damage due to exposure to noisy environments.
 And these days many of us wear earbuds and headphones, which only increase this risk further.
 But while certain can also result in hearing loss, natural wear and tear is the main culprit for diminished hearing.